MicrosoftDocs/fabric-docs/docs/data-science/includes/follow-along.md

 Or, [create a new notebook](../how-to-use-notebook.md#create-notebooks) if you'd rather copy/paste the code from this page.

-Be sure to [attach a lakehouse to the notebook](../tutorial-data-science-prepare-system.md#attach-a-lakehouse-to-the-notebooks) before executing
+Be sure to [attach a lakehouse to the notebook](../tutorial-data-science-prepare-system.md#attach-a-lakehouse-to-the-notebooks) before you start running code.